What's the difference between freezing rain and sleet?

-Freezing rain is possible on Sunday as a dynamic winter storm enters the state's atmosphere.
+Freezing rain is possible on Sunday night and early Monday morning as a dynamic winter storm continues to move across Wisconsin.

 Snow and rain are widely understood forms of precipitation, but often times freezing rain and sleet have people confused as to what they are and what makes them different.